-The Nikon Z 6II is a full-frame mirrorless camera from 2021 and succeeds the Nikon Z 6.
+The Nikon Z 6II is a full-frame mirrorless camera from 2021 and the successor to the Nikon Z 6.
 It offers some light upgrades over its predecessor, including the addition of a second memory card slot for SD cards and a second EXPEED 6 processor for improved autofocus performance.
 Otherwise, like its predecessor, it's a versatile full-frame mirrorless camera with excellent ergonomics, in-body image stabilization, and quick burst shooting.
 Though its video specs aren't quite up to par with some of its peers, it's still a well-rounded option for photographers and hybrid shooters who are interested in Nikon's Z system.

 The Nikon Z 6II is good for travel photography if you don't mind a bulkier kit.
 It delivers excellent overall image quality, and it has a good autofocus system that does a great job of keeping moving objects in focus.
 It feels very well-built and comfortable to use, and it's weather-sealed to withstand elements like rain.
 That said, it isn't the most compact or convenient to travel with, and its battery life is just okay, so you may need to pack an extra battery or two for longer days on the go.